MarketingThibs/mc-cloud-pages-tricks/README.md

 ### GOING FURTHER

-To debug you page quicker, you can catch the erros with SSJS
+To debug you page quicker, you can catch the errors with SSJS

 **Catching SSJS errors :**